 It’s only natural, really.
 My day starts at 6:30, I leave for work at 7:30 am, and factor in the commuting time, I get home after 7:30 pm.
 So when do I cook?
 In the very few minutes between getting everything else done.
 My favorite dishes to cook lately are the ones where I dump a few ingredients on a tray, stick it in the oven, and come back some time later to something delicious.
 I have become quite the master of this, starting with my Spicy Zucchini Sticks, one of my all time most popular recipes, and ending with a new favorite of mine, which I am going to share with you today.
 It’s super simple, both in preparation and taste.
 But try it, and you’ll see that simple is sometimes best.

-- 1 ½ pounds green beans, cut up (or cheat and use frozen.
-I won’t tell anyone.)
+- 1 ½ pounds green beans or cheat and use frozen.
+I won’t tell anyone., cut up

 - 2 Tablespoons olive oil